Watch: Pharmac review uncovers 'systemic failings' for those with rare disorders

 The final report also said Pharmac was having to contend with a proliferation of new medicines and pharmaceutical companies.

-Today, the Health Minister said the drug-buying system was set up nearly three decades ago and with Health NZ reforms starting next month, it made sense to reassess Pharmac.
+Little said today the drug-buying system was set up nearly three decades ago and with Health NZ reforms starting next month, it made sense to reassess Pharmac.

-"The panel found Pharmac's model has delivered significant benefits, but to achieve its purpose these benefits need to be shared more equitably across our communities, especially for Māori and Pacific peoples," Little said.
+"The panel found Pharmac's model has delivered significant benefits, but to achieve its purpose these benefits need to be shared more equitably across our communities, especially for Māori and Pacific peoples."

 The review blasted Pharmac for a lack of transparency, saying the agency at times withheld information or redacted information.